From Special Measures to Good, supported by Accelerated Reader

 Most of our pupils at our school will not read at home unless they’re told to, and pupils enter in Reception below the expected level, largely because of low levels of language and communication skills.

-When I first started at Coupals Academy in 2014, the school had been in Special Measures for four months.
+When I first started at Coupals Academy in 2014, the school had been in Ofsted’s Special Measures category for four months.
 It was below the national average in every area of the end of KS2 SATs, and there were children in my Year 6 class who would happily admit that they’d never finished reading an entire book.

 The children were in desperate need of a consistent approach to improve attainment and engagement quickly.
 I’d worked in two different primary schools previously where I’d seen Accelerated Reader have a very positive impact, which is why I thought it could be successful at Coupals Academy too.

 Now, Accelerated Reader is a part of daily life for all our students.
 We also use Star Reading assessments termly, which allow us to spot whether we need to start interventions with particular children, whom we would then test more frequently.
 Our students find the tests easy to take, and our staff – both teachers and TAs – are confident with analysing the results.